octimot/StoryToolkitAI/INSTALLATION.md

 _Note: Do not use the Python installers available from the Windows Store.
 Only use other Python installers / versions if you know what you're doing._

+_Note 2: we're slowly migrating to Python 3.11, so please keep an eye on the requirements in the future.
+If you're feeling brave, you can try use 3.11 instead of 3.10 below._

 Then simply install it on your machine using the default settings.